 Naturally leaseholds are a little bit harder to sell as they are less desirable, but it depends on your area, for instance if you live in London you often have little option but to buy a leasehold.
 The main issue that you have with selling a leasehold property is when it runs into a low lease, which is considered anything below 80 years left, this is when it can become expensive and very difficult to extend it.
-Having a short lease also makes it harder to get a mortgage on a property, which could limit your pool of buyers to auction and cash buyers.
+Having a short lease also makes it harder to get a house repayments on a property, which could limit your pool of buyers to auction and cash buyers.
 The cost of your ground rent may also make your property look unattractive, if of course it’s priced too high.

 What are the advantages & disadvantages of buying Leasehold?

 Leasehold properties aren’t all doom and gloom, sometimes they have their advantages, as well as disadvantages, of course.
 We’ve taken a look into some of them and highlighted them for you below: